-Reed J. Harris published an article on purifying "proteins isolated from mammalian cell culture" in the Journal of Chromatography A on June 23, 1995.
+Reed J. Harris published an article on purifying "proteins isolated from mammalian cell culture" on June 23, 1995.
 Ex.
 1005.
-In Harris, Genentech taught "[v]ariants [of a recombinant protein] may result from either known or novel types of in vivo (posttranslational) modification or from spontaneous (non-enzymatic) protein degradation, such as...aspartate isomerization and deamidation of asparagine residues," and "successful approaches for identifying such variants...."
+In Harris, Genentech taught "[v]ariants [of a recombinant protein] may result from either known or novel types of in vivo (posttranslational) modification...or from spontaneous (non-enzymatic) protein degradation, such as...aspartate isomerization and deamidation of asparagine residues," and "successful approaches for identifying such variants...."
 Id. at 4-5 (emphases added).

-Genentech described resolving (i.e., separating) "charge[d] variants" from native rhuMAb HER2 in "three lots of rhuMAB HER2" using cation-exchange chromatography techniques.
+Genentech described resolving (separating) "charge[d] variants" from native rhuMAb HER2 in "three lots of rhuMAB HER2" using cation-exchange chromatography.
 Id. at 5-7; Ex.
-1003, ¶49.
-A POSITA would have understood that the rhuMAb HER2 in Harris was humMAb4D5-8.
-Ex.
-1003, ¶49.
+1003, ¶52.
+A POSITA would have understood the rhuMAb HER2 in Harris was humMAb4D5-8.6 Ex.
+1003, ¶52.

-The results of using cation-exchange chromatography to resolve the three lots of rhuMAb HER2 are shown in the following chromatograms:
+The results of using cation-exchange chromatography to resolve the three lots are shown in the following chromatograms:

-&lt;sup>6 All references to what a POSITA would have known or understood are as of May 6, 1998 unless otherwise specified.
+All references to what a POSITA would have known or understood are as of May 6, 1998 unless otherwise specified.

 Ex.
 1005 at 7 (Figure 2).
-The rhuMAb HER2 compositions had five charged species, including two acidic variants consisting of deamidated variants at Asn30 in one light chain.
-Each of the peaks was identified by a combination of peptide mapping experiments together with amino acid analysis, N-terminal sequencing, and mass spectrometry:
+Each peak was identified by peptide mapping with amino acid analysis, N-terminal sequencing, and mass spectrometry:

 rhuMAb HER2 shows five [sic] charge species (Fig. 2).
-The main peak (peak 3) has no Lys residues, while the more basic peaks 4 and 5 have one or two Lys residues, respectively (data not shown).
-The more acidic peaks 1 and 2 are deamidated at Asn in one light chain; peak 1 has no Lys residues, while peak 2 has one Lys residue.
+The main peak (peak 3) has no Lys450 residues, while the more basic peaks 4 and 5 have one or two Lys450 residues, respectively (data not shown).
+The more acidic peaks 1 and 2 are deamidated at Asn30 in one light chain; peak 1 has no Lys450 residues, while peak 2 has one Lys450 residue.

 Id. at 6 (emphases added).
 A POSITA would have known all rhuMAb HER2 acidic variants present could be separated from native rhuMAb HER2 by cation-exchange chromatography.
 Ex.
-1003, ¶51.
+1003, ¶54.
 A POSITA would expect the peaks in the top and bottom chromatograms that eluted at the same time as the numbered peaks in the middle chromatogram to have the same content.
-Id., ¶52.
+Id., ¶55.

-Harris expressly and inherently that taught that the acidic variants were present in amounts less than about 25%.
+Harris expressly and inherently taught that the acidic variants, which are "deamidated at Asn30 in one light chain," were present in amounts less than about 25%.
 Ex.
 1005 at 6.
-This is expressly taught by Harris because a POSITA reading the chromatograms and associated descriptions would have known from inspection of the relative area under each of the peaks alone the approximate percentage of each charged species.
+This is expressly taught because a POSITA reading the chromatograms and associated descriptions would have known from inspection of the relative area under each of the peaks alone the approximate percentage of each charged species.
 Ex.
-1003, ¶53.
-As Dr. Scandella sets forth in his declaration, the area under peaks 1 and 2 (and therefore, the amount of acidic variants in the compositions) disclosed in Figure 2 was less than approximately 25% of the total area under the curve for peaks 1 through 5.
-See id.
+1003, ¶56.
+As Dr. Scandella sets forth in his declaration, the area under peaks 1 and 2 disclosed in Figure 2 (and therefore, the amount of acidic variants in the compositions) was less than approximately 25% of the total area under the curve for peaks 1-5.
+Id.
 This would have been apparent to a POSITA reading Harris.
 Id.

 The acidic variants in Harris also were inherently present in an amount less than about 25%.
 This can be proven mathematically using the information disclosed.
 See Schering Corp. v.
-Geneva Pharmaceuticals, Inc., 339 F.3d.
-1373, 1377 (Fed.
+Geneva Pharmaceuticals, Inc., 339 F.3d 1373, 1377 (Fed.
 Cir.
 2003).
-As explained by Dr. Scandella, this can be proven using a software program such as Data Thief to convert the chromatograms to digital files that can then be integrated using software such as MATLABTM and Excel to calculate the percent area under the curve for each peak.
-Ex.
-1003, ¶54.
+As explained by Dr. Scandella, this can be proven using a software program such as Data Thief to convert the chromatograms to digital files and then using software such as MATLABTM and Excel to integrate the data and calculate the percent area under the curve for each peak.7 Ex.
+1003, ¶¶57-59.